swaldman/audiofluidity-rss/README.md

 # audiofluidity-rss

-A clear, simple Scala API for generating RSS, for general websites as well as for podcasts.
+A simple Scala API for generating RSS, for general websites as well as for podcasts.

 Support is present for most common RSS extensions, including all Apple Podcast "itunes" elements.